devmrwor/react-hooks-props-basics/README.md

 ...but seeing is believing so let's look at this in technicolor!
-Following is an inspection of the HTML and _real live DOM elements_ that React rendered when we blasted this code into a project (classes, IDs, and minor CSS has been added for a better visual display):
+Following is an inspection of the HTML and _real live DOM elements_ that React rendered when we blasted this code into a new application (classes, IDs, and minor CSS have been added for a better visual display):

 <object data="https://learn-verified.s3.amazonaws.com/sample-component-video.gif" type="image/png">
   <img src="./completed-example.gif" />